Applying to Medical or Dental School

 Most medical schools will send you their own secondary/ supplemental application after receiving your AMCAS application.
 While some medical schools send applicants secondary/supplemental applications after reviewing their AMCAS application, most send it to every applicant.
 These applications vary in length and what they ask you to do.
 Some simply require some additional personal information; others require you to respond to one or more essay prompts.
 It is important to submit these to the medical schools as soon as possible after receiving them.

-Schedule an interview preparation appointment with Leslie Bell to be conducted in person or via Skype.
+Schedule an interview preparation appointment with your assigned career advisor to be conducted in person or via Skype.